-Other key members include: home healthcare agencies, hospice providers, and dialysis providers.
+Other key members include: home healthcare agencies, hospice providers, behavioral healthcare agencies and dialysis providers.

 HMCC membership is free to any interested public health or healthcare parties, be they individual or organizational, private or public.
 To join, or address any questions or concerns, please contact: